BUSINESS CHANGE READINESS GUIDE

 As such, a key component that you need to assess when conducting your organizational readiness assessment is the level of end-user awareness of the program/initiative/project and their willingness to support the change (stakeholder & end-user “buy-in”).
 Part of this process will involve assessing how ready and willing the managers within the groups are for the change.

-For an end-user to successfully transition from their current state to the target state (also known as the “To-Be” and the “Future” state), they need to have the necessary knowledge and skills.
+For an end-user to successfully transition from their current state (“As-Is”) to the target future state (“To-Be”), they need to have the necessary knowledge and skills.
 The current state is how a person performs his or her job today using the existing systems, tools, processes, and procedures.

 The people that will be impacted by this change, and who need to change how they do some or all of their daily job functions will need to be educated, trained with the right skill set, and given the opportunity to practice their new knowledge to develop proficiency.

-To increase how ready each organization is for the transition, you need to also assess the current versus the future state knowledge and proficiency.
+To increase how ready each organization is for the transition, you need to also assess the current versus the future state knowledge and proficiency for each group.
 This is known as the knowledge and proficiency gap.
-The wider the gap, the more training, education, and end-user practicing needs to be.
+The wider the gap, the more training, education, and end-user practicing needs to be performed.